darinz/ML/problem-sets/02/ps1/ps1_solution.md

-# Problem Set 1 Solutions

-## Section 04: Train-Test Splitting, Generalized Least Squares Regression, MAP as Regularization
+# Problem Set 1 Solutions: Train-Test Splitting, Generalized Least Squares Regression, MAP as Regularization

 ### 1. Biased Test Error
 Is the test error unbiased for these programs?
 If not, how can we fix the code so it is?